soveran/toro/README.md

 `text`.
 It sets the `Content-Type` header to `text/plain` and writes the passed string to the response.
 A similar helper is called `html`: it takes as an argument the path to an `ECR` template and renders its content.
-A lower level `render` method is available: it also expects the path to a template, but it doesn't modify the headers.
+A lower level `render` macro is available: it also expects the path to a template, but it doesn't modify the headers.
 There's a `json` helper method expecting a Crystal generic Object.
 It will call the `to_json` serializer on the generic object.
 Please note that you need to require JSON from the standard library in order to use this helper (adding `require "json"` to your app should suffice).
-The lower level `write` macro writes a string to the response object.
+The lower level `write` method writes a string to the response object.
 It is used internally by `text` and `json`.

 Status codes
 ------------

 The default status code is `404`.
-It can be changed and queried with the `status` macro:
+It can be changed and queried with the `status` method:

 ```crystal
   status